ufal/mtmonkey/install/INSTALL.md

   lines.

-* If you need automatic model distribution (to be checked with updates), place trained Moses models into `/mnt/share/models` and create the file `/mnt/share/index.cfg` that will contain the assignment of models to machines, in the form:
+* If you need automatic model distribution (to be checked with updates), place trained Moses models into `/mnt/share/models-$VERSION` and create the file `/mnt/share/index.cfg` that will contain the assignment of models to machines, in the form:

-  <IP-or-hostname>:subpath
+  <IP-or-hostname>:$VERSION:subpath

-  E.g.: `192.168.1.10:en-de` if the models to be used on `192.168.1.10` are located in `/mnt/share/models/en-de`.
+  E.g.: `192.168.1.10:stable:en-de` if the models to be used on `192.168.1.10` are located in `/mnt/share/models-stable/en-de`.

-  The model directorise must contain `moses.ini` for translation model and `recaser.moses.ini` for recasing  model; both files must contain *relative* paths to other files.
+  The model directories must contain `moses.ini` for translation model and `recaser.moses.ini` for recasing  model; both files must contain *relative* paths to other files.
+If you need to use a different setting, you must modify workers configuration in the `~$USER/mt-$VERSION/config` directory.